vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

 The most common use case for the manifest is the API is going to give you something like say raceHash = 2803282938 but what you want is the name of that race so you need to look that up in the manifest.

+In all programming languages, there is a limit to the number of digits an integer datatype variable can hold.
+In the Destiny Manifest, apart from a couple of items, majority of them have more than 10 digits in them, which cannot be held in integer variables, thus preventing you from performing queries using them.
+The below code snippet is used to convert such large numbers into a negative number within the integer datatype limits.

-So you convert that hash into a manifest id column value with something like this Python snippet:
+Convert that hash into a manifest id column value with something like this Python snippet:

     val = int(val)
     if (val & (1 << (32 - 1))) != 0: